Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation: Numerical experiments

 The numerical discretization is performed using $N_x=2000$ cells and a CFL number of $0.25$ for time stepping within $t\in [ 0,0.2 ]$.
 For the full-order HSWME model, we consider $N=100$ coefficients, leading to a large system of coupled PDEs.
 For the model reduction, we first consider a fixed number of $r=5$ basis function, which largely reduces the complexity of the reduced POD-Galerkin and DLRA models.

 The trial and test space for the POD-Galerkin approach is spanned by the POD-basis.
 It is setup offline from the concatenation of the snapshots for two different trajectories sampled with slip length $\nu\in\{0.1,10\}$.
 The snapshots are shown for the water height in \cref{fig:water-column:snapshotdata}.
-From the snapshot matrix $\matr{V}^\mathrm{POD}\in \mathbb{R}^{(2N_tN_x)\times N}$ we can compute the POD basis with help of the SVD \cref{eq:svd-POD} and evaluate the projected right hand side efficiently for the testing slip length $\nu=1$.
+From the snapshot matrix $\matr{V}^\mathrm{POD}\in \mathbb{R}^{(2N_tN_x)\times N}$ we can compute the POD basis with help of the SVD \cref{eq:svd-POD} and evaluate the projected right-hand side efficiently for the testing slip length $\nu=1$.
+We highlight that our approach does not try to decouple space and time and we therefore avoid slowly decaying approximation errors of our dyadic decomposition, a known problem for transport-dominated fluid systems.
+The difference between the classical MOR approach, which suffers from this slow decay and the here presented approach is shown in \cref{fig:water-column:error-decay-pod}.
+As our approach only tries to reduce the component space, it avoids slowly decaying approximation errors, thus yielding a rapid decay of the POD approximation errors.
+Note, that this procedure is nothing new but has been extensively used in hierarchical MOR reduction (see for example \cite{SmentanaOhlberger2017}).

-The numerical results shown in \cref{fig:water-column:state-profiles} compare the numerical results of (1) the full-order HSWME model, (2) the lowest-order SWE model, (3) the new macro-micro decomposition POD-Galerkin, and (4) the new macro-micro decomposition DLRA.
+The numerical results shown in \cref{fig:water-column:state-profiles} compare the numerical results of (1) the full-order HSWME model, (2) the lowest-order SWE model, (3) the new macro-micro decomposition POD-Galerkin, (4) the new macro-micro decomposition DLRA and (5) the HSWME with a reduced number of moments.
 The full-order HSWME model clearly depicts two waves symmetrically moving left and right, respectively.
 The simple SWE model uses a constant velocity profile with zero micro structure and thus cannot capture the complex dynamics induced by the bottom friction, which slows down the velocity profile at the bottom.
 The new macro-micro decomposition POD-Galerkin and DLRA methods, yield optically indistinguishable solutions from the full-order HSWME model, even though only $r=5$ basis functions are chosen.
 This emphasizes the good approximation quality of the reduced models despite a small number of basis functions.
+However, we note that for this specific test case the moment model with only 5 moments already does a good job as well.
+This is because the dependencies on the higher moments vanishes quickly and a small number of moments already gives an excellent approximation quality.